-Biology alevel

 If you enjoyed Biology at GCSE, you'll love A-level Biology.
 Biology A-level will give you the skills to make connections and associations with all living things around you.
 Biology literally means the study life and if that's not important, what is?
 Being such a broad topic, you're bound to find a specific area of interest, plus it opens the door to a fantastic range of interesting careers.
 Biology, like all sciences, is a practical subject.
-Throughout the course you will carry out practical activities including:

-- using microscopes to see cell division

-- dissection of animal or plant systems

-- investigating activity within cells

-- investigating animal behaviours

-- investigating distributions of species in the environment.
+Throughout the course you will carry out practical activities including: - using microscopes to see cell division - dissection of animal or plant systems - investigating activity within cells - investigating animal behaviours - investigating distributions of species in the environment.
 These practical activities will give you the skills and confidence needed to investigate the way living things behave and work.
-It will also ensure that if you choose to study a Biology-based subject at university, you'll have the practical skills needed to carry out successful experiments in your degree.
+It will also ensure that if you choose to study a Biologybased subject at university, you'll have the practical skills needed to carry out successful experiments in your degree.
 A-level Biology is a linear course that lasts two years, with exams at the end of the second year.

-There is no coursework on this course.
+There is no course work on this course.
 However, your performance during practical's will be assessed.

-YEAR 12

-TOPICS STUDIED:
+YEAR 12 TOPICS STUDIED:

-Biological molecules; Cells; Genetic information, variation and relationships between organisms
+Biological molecules; Cells; Genetic information, variation and relationships between organisms ASSESSMENT STRUCTURE:

-ASSESSMENT STRUCTURE:

 Six required practical activities

 YEAR 13

 TOPICS STUDIED:

-Energy transfers in and between organisms; Organisms respond to changes in their environments; Genetics, populations, evolution and ecosystems; The control of gene expression
+Energy transfers in and between organisms; Organisms respond to changes in their environments; Genetics, populations, evolution and ecosystems; The control of gene expression ASSESSMENT STRUCTURE:

-ASSESSMENT STRUCTURE:

-3 written exams - 100%, 15% of which will be questions based upon work conducted in practical lessons

-Plus with the Y13 assessment structure there are a further 6 required practical's additional to the ones completed in Y12.
+3 written exams - 100%, 15% of which will be questions based upon work conducted in practical lessons Plus with the Y13 assessment structure there are a further 6 required practical's additional to the ones completed in Y12.

-Business alevel
+Business a level

 If you have an interest in topics such as business structures, ethics, the economy, finance, marketing, human resources and management then you will enjoy A Level Business.

+If you want to apply your knowledge and understanding to real-life business contexts, be able to transfer skills to support higher education and the transition to employment, then you should be studying A Level Business.

 YEAR 12

-TOPICS STUDIED:

-Theme 1 - Marketing & People
+TOPICS STUDIED: Theme 1 - Marketing & People

 Theme 2 - Managing business activities

+YEAR 13

 TOPICS STUDIED: